enceris/enceris.github.io/p/1/raw.md

 powerful family.
 The Aesir have much larger numbers, as well as the most skilled fighters of the continent, while the Vanir represent one of the two houses that rule Azura, the House of Tilith.
 The other house, represented by Aidan Baine, is the House of Lyra.
-Walter was exceptionally loyal to the Vanir.
+Walter, being exceptionally loyal to the Vanir, cared very little for the House of Lyra.

+Darus leaned forward in the carriage to grab Walter's attention, who was spacing out.
 "While we are here, do you mind if I ask what your talk was about?"

 "Are you referring to back at the training hall?"